-Meta-analysis is a complex technique.
-This is an advanced Quantitative Methods seminar and is designed to focus primarily on the statistical analyses involved and not on the process of gathering the meta-analytic data that will be analyzed.
+Meta-analysis is a complex analytic technique.
+This is a Quantitative Methods class and is designed to focus on the statistics and does not cover the steps and procedures involved in searching for, gathering and coding the relevant primary studies' data.

 Mathematical/Statistical skills: This course requires the use of several intermediate graduate-level mathematical/statistical skills.
-Students are required to have mastered (actually, aced) correlation and regression techniques as well as experimental design and the fundamentals of matrix algebra.
+Students are required to have mastered (actually, aced) correlation and regression techniques as well as experimental design (ANOVA) and the fundamentals of matrix algebra.
 In this class, you will not be provided with an in-depth review of the concepts involved in these pre-requisite skills.

 Computer programs: While some of the analyses conducted will be greatly facilitated by the use of a computer program such as Excel, SPSS syntax, SAS, etc., this course is not designed to teach students how to use these programs either in and of themselves or for meta-analytic purposes.
 Students should come into the class feeling comfortable with the use of Excel and SPSS (or SAS, R or STATA) syntax.
-Some examples using Excel or SPSS will be provided during class time but students will be responsible for mastering the software that will best fit their needs.
+Some examples using Excel, SPSS or R will be provided during class time but students will be responsible for mastering the software that best fits their needs.
+Note also that no commercial meta-analysis software is taught in this class because such products are typically behind in terms of the most recent statistical innovations.
+In addition, use of conventional statistical software for conducting meta-analysis can help you build a deeper understanding of what the software is doing for you.